grepeverything/Solana-Paper-Wallet-with-Staking/README.md

 cp /media/amnesia/<Data_USB>/nonce.txt ~/Persistent/
 ```

-Generate a stake account keypair:
+Generate the stake account keypair and copy the address to the Data USB:

 ```bash
 solana-keygen new --no-passphrase --derivation-path -s -o stake-account.json